drasi-project/docs/docs/content/solution-developer/components/sources/_index.md

 In the SourceProvider definition:
 - **apiVersion**: Must be **v1**
 - **kind**: Must be **SourceProvider**
-- **name**: Specifies the kind of Source that we are trying to create
+- **name**: Specifies the kind of Source that we are trying to register
 - **tag**: Optional.
 This is used for specifying the "version" of the SourceProvider